 |Warranty||5 year warranty on manufacturing defects

-Register your armchair fritzhansen.com/MY-REPUBLIC and take advantage of an extended warranty.
+Register your armchair fritzhansen.com/my-fh and take advantage of an extended warranty.
 To qualify you must register your chair within 3 months of the date of purchase, once registered FritZ Hasen guarantee teh follwoing warranties:

 5 years on tilt function, swivel function, automatic return mechanism, fabric and basic leather